nathanpbarlow1/reading-notes/class-01.md

 	○ **Description** used by search engines to understand what the page is about, should be limited to 155 characters.
 		○ <meta name="description"
 			□ Content="An Essay on Installation Art" />
-	○ Keywords: contains a list of comma-separated words that a user might search on to find the page, this no longer has any noticeable affect on how search e ngines index your site.
+	○ Keywords: contains a list of comma-separated words that a user might search on to find the page, this no longer has any noticeable affect on how search engines index your site.
 	○ Robots: indicates whether a search engine should add this page to their search results.
 		○ "no index" = page should not be added.
 		○ "no follow" = should add but not any pages it’s linked to.